Tingvall/macs2_idr/README.md

-Pipeline for macs2 peak calling and IDR
+Nextflow based pipeline for macs2 peak calling and IDR